Álvaro Arzú: Early career

-Presidency
+Presidency (1996–2000)

 Arzú won the first round of the 1995 general elections in November and then narrowly beat Alfonso Portillo of the Guatemalan Republican Front (FRG, Frente Republicano Guatemalteco) in the second round, which took place in January 1996.
 He obtained 51.2 percent of the vote.

 The main achievement of Arzú's presidency was the signature of a peace accord with the guerrilla group Guatemalan National Revolutionary Unity, which ended Guatemala's 36-year-long civil war.
 The negotiations had been going on since 1990, and Arzú gave them a vital new impulse when he met the URNG in Mexico on 26 February 1996.
 A ceasefire followed on 20 March and various peace agreements were signed as the year progressed.
 On 12 December an accord legalizing the URNG was signed in Madrid.
 On 18 December Congress passed a law giving a partial amnesty to the combatants, before the final accord for a firm and lasting peace was signed on 29 December.

 As part of this peace accord, Arzú's government proposed a series of reforms to the Constitution of Guatemala, including disbanding the Presidential Guard, reducing the armed forces, and recognizing the rights of indigenous communities.
 However, a 1999 referendum would reject the proposed reforms.

 Under Arzú's presidency, there was a significant investment in the country's infrastructure; particularly, the roads were improved, and electric and telephone coverage was increased.
 As part of this process, several public transportation and utility companies were privatized, which drew heavy criticism due to accusations of irregularities during the process.
 Some of these companies were the electric utility Empresa Eléctrica de Guatemala (EEGSA), the telephone service provider GUATEL, the national airline Aviateca, and the railway company FEGUA.

 Among other challenges faced by Arzú's government was the murder of Archbishop Juan José Gerardi in 1998, which was later attributed to members of the Presidential Guard.
 Also, the destruction caused by Hurricane Mitch that same year and the increase in the crime rate.
 Despite this, the gross domestic product grew about 3 percent annually, and inflation was reduced to 5 percent.

 Officers close to his government carried out assassinations of activists of social organizations.